-Traditional cars have fuel that goes to the engine, the fuel is combusted which produces the energy to move the car but that energy has to pass through hundreds of parts and gears to get to the wheels.
-Electric cars on the other hand, of course, use electricity instead of fuel that electricity goes straight to the engine, and then the energy produced by the engine goes straight from the engine to turn the wheels.
+Traditional cars have fuel that goes to the engine, the fuel is combusted which produces the rotational power to move the car, but that energy has to pass through dozens of parts and gears to get to the wheels.
+Electric cars on the other hand use electricity instead of fuel.
+That electricity goes straight to the motor, and then the rotational power produced by the motor goes to a driveshaft that turns the wheels.

-This electricity is electrons that are shot into the engine to be converted into usable energy for the car.
+This electricity is comprised of electrons that are channeled into the motor to be converted into usable energy for the car.
 These electrons can travel much faster than the gas that has to pass through fuel lines, fuel pumps, fuel injectors, and then be compressed before any energy is actually produced.
 Again we can see that electric cars seem to “simplify” the process of getting energy from the fuel source to the wheels and this “simplicity” also means that the car accelerates much quicker.

 With electric cars, there isn’t energy or time lost in fuel being injected and the pistons turning and combusting to cause the gears and driveshaft to turn.
 After all of that, you finally get the wheels to turn.
 Electric cars can skip all of that, making their engines much more efficient and also saving a lot of time, allowing the car to accelerate faster.